MoritzBlumer/inversion_scripts/windowed_pca/README.md

 ![example_plot](windowed_pca.png)

-- useful to explore the divergence landscape, and particularly to identify inversion polymorphisms in biallelic variant callsets
+- useful to explore the variation/divergence landscape, and particularly to identify inversion polymorphisms in biallelic variant callsets
 - generates PDF and interactive HTML plots (using plotly)
 - input files: genotype matrix (easy to obtain from VCF) and a metadata file (details below)